OpenVPN/terraform-provider-cloudconnexa/docs/guides/migration-to-v1.md

-# Terraform v1.0.0 migration guide
+# Migration to CloudConnexa Provider v1.0.0

 Important: this migration guide is created to outline migration from older versions of Terraform provider (which where using "/beta" endpoint) to Terraform provider v1.0.0 (which is using "/v1" endpoint).